chronicleworks/chronicle/docs/authz.md

 * Verifiable identity as first class concept in Chronicle
 * Identity used for chronicle operations emitted as an event field
 * Key rotation, recorded on backend ledger
-* Sawtooth keys become transport only, not identity
+* Sawtooth keys can become ephemeral transport, not identity
 * OPA rules maintained by a dedicated TP
-* OPA rules used to secure changes to OPA rules within Chronicle Authz TP
+* Minimise OPA entrypoints, no implementation or domain knowledge required to discover rule addresses
+* OPA rule alteration secured by cryptographic id
 * OPA used to secure graphql queries within Chronicle, using an async_graphql extension
 * OPA used to secure chronicle operations, within the Chronicle TP
 * Efficient execution of current OPA rules in multiple Chronicle components